m3g/PDBTools.jl/README.md

 `PDBTools.write_atom(atom::Atom)`: Given an atom in the `Atom` structure, returns a string formatted in the PDB format, to be written to a file.

+`PDBTools.getseq(filename or Vector{Atom})`: Returns a list of residue names with three and one letter codes.